microsoft/fluentui/README.md

 ReactDOM.render(<MyPage />, document.body.firstChild);
 ```

-## Using in a server side rendering scenario
+## Rendering Fabric components on the server (SSR)

-If you need to use Fabric components on the server side, there is a way to do this.
+If you need to render Fabric components on the server side in a node environment, there is a way to do this.
 The basic idea is that you need to tell the styles loader to pipe styles into a variable, which you can later use to inject into your page.
 Example:

 ```ts
 import { configureLoadStyles } from '@microsoft/load-themed-styles';